 Marginal Histogram

-Scatter Plot A marginal Histogram has been considered to show the correlation among all features that we have in data frame/CSV files.
+A marginal Histogram has been considered to show the correlation among all features that we have in data frame/CSV files.
 We can plot all correlations by carrying out a seaborn method that can plot all the correlations among features.
 The drawback of this type of visualization is that we have many features.
 It will create a lot of correlations plots that are not a good idea to be carried out.
-It is better to use visualization when we have only a few variables that can map into a better visualization.
+It is better to use visualization when we have only a handful of variables that can map into a better visualization.
 You can see in the code where I merely put a few features to be visualized in order to avoid a lot of plots.
 Sometimes, it is better to visualize between variables that we are interested in rather than plotting all correlations among them.

 Time Series Plot

-Scatter Plot Time Series Data is everywhere.
+Time Series Data is everywhere.
 The way to plot it is essential in order to get an idea about the data.
 You can look at the data visualization above where i compared the Monthly Rented Bike Count Return and show that Mar 2017 is the most used bike compared to other months.
 Giving context by annotating the specific data will also make the audience understand the data better.
 It is recommended to do this.
 However, Do not annotate too many annotations because it can affect the visualization that we will present.
 Make it simple yet professional to present.

 Order Bar Chart

-Scatter Plot A bar chart is one of my favorite plots when I want to rank the data between categorical and numerical features.
+A bar chart is one of my favorite plots when I want to rank the data between categorical and numerical features.
 The usual way to plot a bar chart in matplotlib is not quite interesting.
-We have to think creatively in order to change the visualization by using a few methods available in matplotlib.
+We have to think creatively in order to change the visualization by using a handful of methods available in matplotlib.
 You can check where I use the patches module available in matplotlib to change the bar size and annotate the bar size based on the rented bike count for each season.
 You can check the code again whenever you would like to implement this type of visualization.
 Based off the visualization above shows where summer has the most used bike.

 Lolipop Bar Chart

-Scatter Plot Lollipop Bar Chart is similar to a bar chart.
+Lollipop Bar Chart is similar to a bar chart.
 The comparison is merely the size of the bar and the additional lollipop to emphasize the size of the bar.
 For our case looking at the visualization above shows that winter has the least rented bikes at around 225 bikes followed by Spring and the most used bike is Summer with 1034 bikes.
 Sometimes, It is an individual’s taste to choose either a lollipop chart or a bar chart.
 I often change the bar chart to the lollipop chart and vice versa.

 Density Plot

-Scatter Plot A density plot is used to visualize the distribution of numerical features.
+A density plot is used to visualize the distribution of numerical features.
 You can see the most available data by looking at the data distributed in this plot.
 You can see the plot above where the distribution of Rented Bike Count among various seasons.
 The data shows that most data in Spring, Summer, and Autumn are quite scattered around from zero to 3000 bikes rented whereas Winter data are around from zero to 1000 bikes rented.

 Density Plot with Curves

-Scatter Plot Density Plot with Curves brings together collective information by two plots so we can have them both in a single figure instead of two.
+Density Plot with Curves brings together collective information by two plots so we can have them both in a single figure instead of two.
 You can see the plot above where the plot of Non-Holiday and Holiday plots of Rented Bike Count is joined to yield one visualization.
 You can give different colors to present them in an understandable way.
 You can play the code at the given link.

 Box Plot

-Scatter Plot Box plot is used to know the spread of our data.
+Box plot is used to know the spread of our data.
 We usually use a boxplot to compare categorical features and numerical data.
 The Box plot is divided into a few parts namely the middle part(mean), lower quartile, upper quartile, and outliers.
 Outliers are data that are outside of the lower quartile and upper quartile.
 You can check here for further explanations.
 In the Box plot, It is a good idea to annotate the observations to catch a better visualization for the audience as you can see in the plot above.
 You can see that there are 2184 observations during Winter.

 Pie Chart

-Scatter Plot A pie chart is one of the easiest ways to interpret.
+A pie chart is one of the easiest ways to interpret.
 You can plot the data by carrying out a pie chart by comparing numerical data and categorical features.
 You can see the plot above where There are 2156 bikes rented in Winter or 24.7%.

 Time Series with Error Bands

-Scatter Plot A Time Series plot with Error Band is used to visualize multiple observations among each data point.
+A Time Series plot with Error Band is used to visualize multiple observations among each data point.
 Based on the plot above, you can see how many bikes are rented by the hour.
 The mean of the number of rents is denoted by the white line and 95% confidence bands are drawn around the mean.

 Parallel Coordinates

-Scatter Plot Parallel Coordinates is still a new plot for me.
+Parallel Coordinates is still a new plot for me.
 I find this plot quite interesting to uncover patterns among all the data to check whether there is a cluster among the data.
 You can implement Parallel Coordinate by using pandas as coded in the given notebook.
 You can see most of the data from the Rented Bike Count feature is from Autumn.
 On Wind Speed and Visibility, we see a similar pattern where most of the data are from Autumn.

 Conclusions